Updated 30 November 2021

 - Tozo income support: You must repay the business loan received from Tozo.
 The income support does not need to be repaid unless your income was higher than expected.

 - TONK: The benefit to cover rent or mortgage costs or municipality bills is generally not expected to be repaid, but this depends on the municipality that provided it.

 - Corona bridging loans: Business loans such as KKC and TOA need to be repaid.
 Here are links to specific information for each loan.

 - Tax payment extension: If you successfully applied for a tax payment extension before 1 October 2021, you must start repaying the tax debt accrued from 1 October 2022.

 While this is a useful guide, for the most comprehensive information check business.gov.nl

-For advice on how to manage employees during these times, read our practical guide for employers.
+For advice on how to manage employees and the workplace while restrictions are in place, read our practical guide for employers.